Brionconroy/coffee-social-react/README.md

-I created a user storys template through github issues to layout each user stories containing acceptance criteria.
-These requirements were altered through the project as things dont always go to plan and new ideas can happen.
-I also used the MoSCoW method while developing this project this helped to prioritize certian feature ahead of others by using tags on the user storys into three differnt actagorys (Must Haves, Should Have, Could Have).
+I created a user stories template through github issues to lay out each user story containing acceptance criteria.
+These requirements were altered through the project as things don't always go to plan and new ideas can happen.
+I also used the MoSCoW method while developing this project this helped to prioritize certian features ahead of others by using tags on the user stories into three different catagories (Must Haves, Should Haves, Could Haves).
 By focusing on the Must Haves first you end up with a MVP (minimuim viable prject) qiucker.